MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

                 string title = "",
                 fbResult =>
 {
-    // Successful app prequest with friends json, or deal with errors });
+    // Successful app request with friends json, or deal with errors });
 ```